sashakid/ios-guide/Main/8_ios.md

 <a name="core-foundation"></a>
 ## Core Foundation

-Core Foundation (also called CF) is a C application programming interface (API) in Mac OS X & iOS, and is a mix of low-level routines and wrapper functions.
+Core Foundation (also called CF) is a C application programming interface (API) in macOS & iOS, and is a mix of low-level routines and wrapper functions.
 Some types in Core Foundation are "toll-free bridged", or interchangeable with a simple cast, with those of their Foundation Kit counterparts.
 For example, one could create a CFDictionaryRef Core Foundation type, and then later simply use a standard C cast to convert it to its Objective-C counterpart, `(NSDictionary *)`, and then use the desired Objective-C methods on that object as one normally would.
 Is a library with a set of programming interfaces conceptually derived from the Objective-C-based Foundation framework but implemented in the C language.
 To do this, Core Foundation implements a limited object model in C. Core Foundation defines opaque types that encapsulate data and functions, hereafter referred to as “objects.”
 The programming interfaces of Core Foundation objects have been designed for ease of use and reuse.
 At a general level, Core Foundation:
 * Enables sharing of code and data among various frameworks and libraries
 * Makes some degree of operating-system independence possible